Bessem-97/Portfolio_MVP/README.md

 ## Ideation and Design

-- Week 3 of School of code was UI/UX week, and our homework task was to design low-fidelity and high-fidelity wireframes for our Portfolio site.
+- Week 3 of School of Code was UI/UX week, and our homework task was to design low-fidelity and high-fidelity wireframes for our Portfolio site.
+I used these wireframes to build the site later in the course.

 - I started off by putting myself in the potential user's shoes and created some user stories and user personas.
 I tried to design the site for a potential employer who doesn’t have much time and likely looks at dozens of portfolio sites a day.
 Thus, I imagined that they would want to see a short and to the point About Me section, easy to view contact information, clear links to my Resume and projects etc